 The objective of Mon-1b, Task 2b is to assess the abundance, migration timing and distribution of Bull Trout spawning in the Halfway Watershed.
 We estimated redd abundance and peak count indices in the Chowade River, Cypress Creek, the upper Halfway River, Fiddes Creek, Turnoff Creek, and Needham Creek (peak count only), and kelt abundance in the Chowade River and Cypress Creek.
-The results of this monitoring program build upon previous observations of Bull Trout spawning, including peak redd counts in five tributaries from 2002 to 2012 (Diversified Environmental Services and Mainstream Aquatics Ltd. 2009; 2011; 2013), spawner assessment and fish fence data from the Chowade River in 1994 and 1995 (R.L. & L. Environmental Services LTD. 1995; Baxter 1997), and radio telemetry data collected from 1996 to 1999 throughout the Peace Region (e.g., AMEC Earth & Environmental and LGL Ltd. 2010).
+The results of this monitoring program build on previous observations of Bull Trout spawning, including peak redd counts in five tributaries from 2002 to 2012 (Diversified